 - Fact 18 - Moccasins were a soft slip on shoe, or slipper, consist of a sole and sides made of one piece of soft leather, stitched together at the top with deer sinew and were a usually light beige color

 - Fact 19 - Wampum: Wampum are traditional, sacred shell beads of Eastern Woodlands tribes used for currency, recording special events and marking exchanges for engagement, marriage, and betrothal agreements.

 - Fact 20 - Squaw: The word for 'woman' in the various Algonquian languages - the term is often held to be offensive

-We have included a selection of trivia and interesting facts about Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Indians which we hope will be of help with homework.
 Most of these interesting facts about Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans and info will help you increase your knowledge on the subject of Native Americans.
+Many of these interesting and random pieces of information and fun facts about Indians and info will help you increase your knowledge on the subject of Indians.